Gusii Community Network Training – Kenya

 Monitoring:

 A group will have a monitor who is trained to visit and check on Filters after installation.
 A report will be sent 90 days after each group is operational.
 The GUCONET secretariat will be responsible to ensure reports are forthcoming.
 After the reports, the business plans for each group will be reviewed, and changes made.
-The budget for this proposal include funds for two follow-up visits by Eric.
+The budget for this proposal includes funds for two follow-up visits by Eric.

 Comments:

 Water Charity has done a fair number of these training projects, and we believe that the long term “bang for the buck” is very high on them.
-Teach a man to fish etc. The ripple effect from training people who go on to train others is uncountable.
+Teach a man to fish etc. The ripple effect of training people who go on to train others is uncountable.
 People will benefit from these projects that we will never know about.
 People will drink water from filters that were made by people who never met any of our trainers.

 Furthermore, this knowledge will also benefit everyone it comes in contact with along the way economically.
 People will sell clean water and sell filters.
-Profits from this get reinvested into more tools, molds and materials.
+Profits from this get reinvested into more tools, molds, and materials.
 The ability to teach other needy people to do the same is key.

 Helping people to help themselves makes sense.